-This Advanced Placement course adheres to the guidelines for the Calculus AB level mandated by the College Board and culminates in the students taking the Advanced Placement Calculus Exam offered by the College Board in May for college credit.
+These Advanced Placement courses adhere to the guidelines for the Calculus AB and Calculus BC levels mandated by the College Board and culminates in the students taking the associated Advanced Placement Calculus Exam offered by the College Board in May for college credit.
 The course includes a rigorous study of the differential and integral calculus with applications, including limits, continuity, maxima and minima, area of a region, with some advanced techniques of differentiation and integration.
 Graphing calculator is required.
 Students enrolled in AP courses are required to take the AP examination in the spring.